Conservation Corridors Project

 Northern Virginia is rich in sensitive ecological areas, important drinking water sources, unique wildlife habitat, globally-rare forest communities, and nature-based recreational opportunities.
 Through the Conservation Corridors Planning Project, NVRC and its local partners developed information and guidance on what natural assets exist in the region and how they relate and connect to important human interests.

 The Conservation Corridors in Northern Virginia Assessment Report (January 2012, 4MBs) provides and overview of the ecological, recreational, economic and regulatory benefits the region's green infrastructure provides.
 Additionally, it includes maps of the region's assets, applications for this information, additional planning opportunities, and recommendations on how interested parties can conserve, maintain, and restore the region's priority corridors.

-A Conservation Corridors Workgroup, led by NVRC, is a diverse advisory group which includes local governments as well as conservation organizations including the Northern Virginia Conservation Trust.
-The workgroup provides essential review and support to the project.
+This project was coordinated through the Conservation Corridors Workgroup, including NVRC and local governments as well as conservation organizations including the Northern Virginia Conservation Trust.

 Conservation Corridors Planning Project Goals

 - Identify and map high-value ecological cores (areas of significance) and corridors (links or pathways) across the region

 - Establish baseline data on these important environmental assets

 - Raise awareness of these assets so that future decision-makers may allow for growth in a way that supports economic, regulatory and ecological goals

 - Refine state analysis of the green infrastructure using local data and priorities